AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 by sending each other sync messages, which contain the current simulation time of the partition simulation and how far other partition simulations can safely advance, called lookahead.

-The logical processes can send sync messages to each other using the Message Passing Interface (MPI).
+The partition simulations can send sync messages to each other using the Message Passing Interface (MPI).
 MPI needs installation and it needs to be enabled in ``configure.user`` in OMNeT++.
 The processes can be run on the same computer or on different computers.

-.. note:: The logical processes can also send sync messages using Named pipes.
-Named pipes requires no installation, but processes can only be run on the same machine, and its performance is worse than MPI's or even the sequential simulation.
-TODO its there because of historical reasons/for experimental purposes.
+.. note:: The partition simulations can also send sync messages using Named pipes.
+Named pipes requires no installation, but processes can only be run on the same machine, and its performance is worse than MPI's.

 Currently, the lookahead is based on link delays.
 In INET, the most convenient partitioning is on the network level; thus partitions are crossed by wired links between network nodes, the delay